 It’s that time of the year again, rock lobster.
-Winter is long over, and tis the time when the temps rise, bodies sweat in new (and old) places, and our beds turn into crockpots.
+Winter is long over, and tis the time when the temps rise, bodies sweat in new (and old) places, and our beds turn into pressure cookers.
 As much as we love a hot, butter-dipped clambake, that is not how we want to feel when we sleep in our sheets this summer.
 We want to crack our eyes, hurl our alarm at the wall, and feel freshly born from a cloud.
 We want breathability, and natural texture.
 We want linen.
 At least, we think we do?

 Even outside the world of bedding, linen gets a lot of hype for its ability to cool us down.
 Say “wool loungewear set,” and we see an autumnal, anthropomorphic hedgehog—but say “linen loungewear set,” and we are on the shores of Greece, under an olive tree during pre-production for Mamma Mia!
 5 (let us dream).
 But we want to know, once and for all: Are linen sheets worth it?
 Is this where we should be putting our money, and our sweaty ass crack, and if so, what brands are slinging the best linen sheets?

 “Linen wicks away moisture better than cotton, and its long staple creates a fabric that is as soft as it is durable,” Buffy CEO Leo Wang told VICE, “[so] a high-quality linen sheet set can stand up to decades of use [...]
 There’s a huge difference between sleeping in linen compared to your average cotton or microfiber sheet set.”

-Silk can also feel cool and luxurious to the touch, granted, and does have nice breathability.
-But if it’s woven too tightly, those threads can trap heat next to your skin.
+For instance, silk can also feel cool and luxurious to the touch, too.
+But if it’s woven too tightly, those threads can actually trap heat next to your skin.
 It is also “weakened by sunlight, [and] perspiration,” according to The University of Georgia, and while it’s more wrinkle-resistant than linen, the latter has the “best wicking of natural fibers, [is] therefore cool to wear, [and] dries quickly.”
 Which sounds great.
 But what, exactly, constitutes linen?
 In layman's terms, Wang said, “linen describes fabrics made from long natural fibers with a distinctive weave.
-Traditionally linen has been made out of flax, but at Buffy we use hemp for our linen products.”
+Traditionally, linen has been made out of flax, but at Buffy we use hemp for our linen products.”
 It’s more environmentally sustainable, because it “requires 99% less water to cultivate than a comparable cotton sheet set,” and perhaps not incidentally, gives it the natural, nonchalantly rich aesthetic matched only by the linen of a Luca Guadagnino film.